 Susan Swett has worked at George Mason University since 1989 in undergraduate and graduate admissions.
 Prior to coming to the College of Health and Human Services in 2008 as the Assistant Dean in Student Affairs, she served as the Director of Graduate Admissions for the College of Humanities and Social Sciences at Mason.
 Her professional experience includes admissions work at Columbia University Graduate School of Business, Lafayette College, and Northampton Community College.
 She also spent a few years in New York City as the Director of Recruiting for the mid-town Manhattan office for Touche Ross, recruiting MBA graduates nationwide for their consulting division.
 Susan holds a BA in English from Lafayette College and a MEd in Counseling from Lehigh University.

 Lisa R. Joyner

-Assistant Dean of Budget and Operations
+Director of Budget and Administration

 Lisa Joyner has worked with the College of Health and Human Services (previously the College of Nursing and Health Science) at George Mason University since 1997.
 She works closely with the Dean in forecasting, advising, and monitoring the college’s budget.
 Lisa is responsible for ensuring that the college’s fiscal and personnel activities are performed within the state and university’s guidelines.
 Prior to coming to George Mason University, she worked in the Vice President’s office of Finance at Norfolk State University.